pmndrs/drei/README.md

     <mesh />
 ```

 Declarative environment content can also animate with the `frames` prop, the envmap can be live.
-Give it a low resolution and this will happen at very little cost
+Give it a low resolution and this will happen at little cost

 ```jsx
 return (